 In April 2014, the European Union adopted a new Clinical Trials Regulation (EU) No 536/2014, or the Clinical Trials Regulation, which is set to replace the Clinical Trials Directive.
 It is expected that the new Clinical Trials Regulation (EU) No 536/2014 will apply following confirmation of full functionality of the Clinical Trials Information System (CTIS), the centralized European Union portal and database for clinical trials foreseen by the regulation, through an independent audit.
-The regulation becomes applicable six months after the European Commission publishes notice of this confirmation The Clinical Trials Regulation, which will be directly applicable in all member states, aims at simplifying and streamlining the approval of clinical trials in the European Union.
+The regulation becomes applicable six months after the European Commission publishes notice of this confirmation The Clinical Trials Regulation will overhaul the current system of approvals for clinical trials in the European Union.
+Specifically, the new legislation, which will be directly applicable in all member states, aims at simplifying and streamlining the approval of clinical trials in the European Union.
 For instance, the new Clinical Trials Regulation provides for a streamlined application procedure via a single entry point and strictly defined deadlines for the assessment of clinical trial applications.